MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 ### I'm a new customer and I recently purchased the new offers.
 My usage of database/log/file is showing red.
 What should I do?

-Consider buying additional capacity by using the [Licensing Guide](https://go.microsoft.com/fwlink/p/?LinkId=866544).
+Consider buying more capacity by using the [Licensing Guide](https://go.microsoft.com/fwlink/p/?LinkId=866544).
 Alternatively, you can [free up storage](free-storage-space.md).

 ### I'm an existing customer, and my renewal is coming up.
 Will I be affected?

 Customers who renew existing subscriptions can choose to continue to transact by using the existing offers for a certain period of time.
-Please contact your Microsoft partner or Microsoft sales team for details.
+Contact your Microsoft partner or Microsoft sales team for details.

 ### I'm a Power Apps/Power Automate customer and have environments with and without database.
 Will they consume storage capacity?